opensearch-project/dashboards-notebooks/notebooks/docs/dev/Kibana-Notebooks-Design-Proposal.md

 **Share, export and download notebooks**

-1. As a creator of notebooks, I should be able to share a Kibana Notebook with other users so that they can view and/or edit the notebooks as per the privileges and permissions they have.
+1. As a creator of notebooks, I should be able to share a OpenSearch Dashboards Notebook with other users so that they can view and/or edit the notebooks as per the privileges and permissions they have.
 2. I should also be able to share the notebook as a pdf via email.
 I should also be able to download the story as a pdf.

 **List of Notebooks**